Rebecca Herrin, MPA

 My specific skills include coordination/management, budgeting, planning, networking, and grant writing.
 While in Kentucky, I served as Technical Consultant for the assessment and development of black lung clinic programs, writing policies and procedures, developing budgets, and networking with community organizations and regional hospitals.
 I’ve worked extensively with primary care centers and rural health clinics, helping them develop management plans and secure funding.
 While coordinator of two HIV/AIDS grants, I delivered training programs all over rural Ohio to a variety of health professionals.

 Traveling with friends has become a major passion for me – Hawaii in 2011 and Greece in 2013!
-I’ve been a volunteer usher at the Aronoff Center for the Arts since 2007; I get to see lots of musicals, dance productions, and concerts free, although I am often on my feet for several hours!
+I’ve been a volunteer usher at the Aronoff Center for the Arts for five years; I get to see lots of musicals, dance productions, and concerts free, although I am often on my feet for several hours!
 I have a deep love of animals, especially cats, that has been with me since childhood and have been known to feed a feral cat or two (or twenty) over the years.
 I’m also on the board of trustees of the Urban Appalachian Council and of my condo association.
-I’m in love with my Kindle and read a lot.
+I’m in love with my Kindle Fire and read a lot.